GenoML/genoml2/README.md

 --addit examples/discrete/validation_addit.csv \
 --ref_cols_harmonize outputs/validation_test_discrete_geno_refColsHarmonize_toKeep.txt
 ```
-All munging options discussed above are available at this step, the only difference here is you will add the `--ref_cols_harmonize` flag to include the `*_refColsHarmonize_toKeep.txt` file generated at the end of harmonizing to only keep the same columns that the reference dataset had.
+All munging options discussed above are available at this step, the only difference here is you will add the `--ref_cols_harmonize` flag to include the `*.refColsHarmonize_toKeep.txt` file generated at the end of harmonizing to only keep the same columns that the reference dataset had.

 After munging and training your reference model and harmonizing and munging your unseen test data, **you will retrain your reference model to include only matching features**.
 Given the nature of ML algorithms, you cannot test a model on a set of data that does not have identical features.

-To retrain your model appropriately, after munging your test data with the `--ref_cols_harmonize ` flag, a final columns list will be generated at `*_finalHarmonizedCols_toKeep.txt`.
+To retrain your model appropriately, after munging your test data with the `--ref_cols_harmonize ` flag, a final columns list will be generated at `*.finalHarmonizedCols_toKeep.txt`.
 This includes all the features that match between your unseen test data and your reference model.
 Use the `--matching_columns` flag when retraining your reference model to use the appropriate features.

 When retraining of the reference model is complete, you are ready to test!